Aircraft

 NASA Gulfstream III (NASA 520) research aircraft.

-Operated by NASA Langley Research Center (LaRC) for earth science research and remote sensing missions.
+Operated by NASA Langley Research Center (LaRC).

 __init__()[source]